-Continue to the next section 1.3.12 data_2d or return to 1.3 Regularly Used Keyword Blocks or 112d XML File Format.
+Continue to 1.3.13 data_2d or return to 1.3 Regularly Used Keyword Blocks or 1 12d XML File Format.

-1.3.12 data_2d
+1.3.13 data 2d

 For some strings, there is a constant z for the entire string, or even no z value at all.
 For such strings only the (x,y) coordinates are required for each vertex and no space is taken up by redundant z values.
 Vertex data with no z-values is written out in a data_2d block.